Scalability and asymptotic adjunction: Continuous functions and Roe functors

-which imply respectively the first and the second statements. \end{proof} \begin{rem} The notion of a scalable metric space first appears in~\cite{HigsonRoe1995CoarseBC} in the context of the coarse Baum-Connes conjecture.
+\begin{rem} The notion of a scalable metric space first appears in~\cite{HigsonRoe1995CoarseBC} in the context of the coarse Baum-Connes conjecture.
 It was defined as follows: a metric space $\mathsf{X}$ is called \emph{scalable} if there is a proper\footnote{A map is called \emph{proper} if the inverse image of every precompact set is precompact.} continuous map